PoCInnovation/Workshops/p2p/3.IPFS_or_HTTP/README.md

 ## Step 2 - IPFS

->HTTP is cool but has its limits : if the server is down, you won't be able to retrieve the data stored.
+> :bulb: HTTP is cool but has its limits : if the server is down, you won't be able to retrieve the data stored.
 Furthermore, your government can easily block access to certain servers by their IPs that host particular website for censure purposes.
 Let's see how IPFS answers this issues.